Skip to content

 In this example we consider a game where there is no in-game timer to use for a speed run.

-We want to award if the player finishes the level N before a a time T in the level, calculated as number of frames, has passed.
+We want to award if the player finishes the level N before a time T in the level, calculated as number of frames, has passed.

 IDFlagTypeMemoryCmpTypeMem/ValHits